You can download the PDF version of the programme here.

 Eurocities business meeting: what’s new, and what’s next?
 (Eurocities members only)

-Welcome and moderation by Bailie Annette Christie, City Convener for Culture, Sport and International Relations, City of Glasgow, and Chair of the Eurocities culture forum.
+Welcome and moderation by Bailie Annette Christie, Deputy Mayor for Culture, Sport and International Relations, Glasgow, and Chair of the Eurocities Culture Forum.

 Introduction to the Röhsska Museum by Nina Due, Head of Röhsska Museum